How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 If the system is configured for DHCP by default, you usually do not need to change anything.

-If the file 70-persistent-net.rules exists, it is recommended to remove it to avoid persisting old MAC addresses:
+If the file 70-persistent-net.rules exists, we recommend removing it to avoid persisting old MAC addresses:

 cat /etc/udev/rules.d/70-persistent-net.rules